 5 Steps to Build a Whiplash Claim After a Car Accident

+Whiplash is defined by the Mayo Clinic as “a neck injury due to forceful, rapid back-and-forth movement of the neck.”
 Whiplash is a common soft tissue injury resulting from rear-end car accidents.
 It happens when the head and neck are jerked forward and suddenly brought to a stop.

 Whiplash can cause a range of health issues that may last months or years, making it hard to work and earn a living as well as enjoy the things you love to do in life.
 Medical treatment and physical therapy can be expensive, adding an additional burden as you work toward recovery.